 Miceli’s Restaurant – Dating back to 1949, they are dubbed as “Hollywood’s Oldest Italian Restaurant;” but they are even better known for being the home of the singing waters and waitresses.
 Delicious food and eclectic Italian vibe come together to provide a mouth watering culinary experience like no other!

-Chuy Bravo’s Taqueria – You know, the Chuy “nugget” guy off of the E! networks Chelsea Lately!
-Well guess what, he has just opened a brand new Mexican restaurant and all I have seen so far is rave reviews so I am going to have to mention it.
+Chuy Bravo’s Taqueria – You know, the Chuy “nugget” guy off of the E! network’s Chelsea Lately!
+Well guess what, he has opened a Mexican restaurant and all I have seen so far is rave reviews so I am going to have to mention it.
 Anyone in the LA area, give it a try and let us know how you like it!
 You never know, you just might run into the little nugget himself.

 Hard Rock Cafe - Located at the Hollywood & Highland Center, beside the world-famous Dolby Theater, and just steps away from Grauman’s Chinese Theater and Hollywood’s starry Walk of Fame.
 The 20,000-square-foot cafe includes spacious seating, a live music area, a vibrant bar and two Rock Shops featuring Hard Rock’s limited-edition merchandise.
-Hard Rock Cafe Hollywood showcases new and unique interactive experiences for guests – from an 18’ x 4’ Rock Wall, to touch screens in booths throughout the cafe, to Microsoft Surface, each featuring innovative multi-touch technology that enables fans to explore the world’s greatest rock ‘n’ roll memorabilia collection and virtually tour all of Hard Rock’s venues worldwide.
+Features include a 18’ x 4’ Rock Wall, to touch screens in booths throughout the cafe, to Microsoft Surface, each featuring innovative multi-touch technology that enables fans to explore the world’s greatest rock ‘n’ roll memorabilia collection and virtually tour all of Hard Rock’s venues worldwide.
 Key memorabilia items on display in the cafe include Jimi Hendrix’s purple crushed velvet hat; to Janis Joplin’s love letter to then boyfriend Peter LeBlanc; to Katy Perry’s sparkly dress and Fergie’s tour outfit worn while on tour with the Black Eyed Peas.
 The menu features a selection of 10-ounce Certified Angus Beef Legendary Burgers, plus a mouth-watering menu addition unique to the Hollywood Boulevard cafe and their sister property at Universal CityWalk, the Gourmet Pizza selection with Neapolitan-style crust.

 American Girl Cafe - Anyone with a young daughter or grand daughter will have to bring their girl here to this full-service restaurant!
 Brunch is $19 per person, lunch is $22, afternoon tea is $19 and dinner is $23.
 Dinner is only offered at select times.
 Let your girl shop next door for dolls, t-shirts, posters, and all things girly!